zyossas/cordova-plugin-facebook-connect/README.md

 If you need to change your `APP_ID` after installation, it's recommended that you remove and then re-add the plugin as above.
 Note that changes to the `APP_ID` value in your `config.xml` file will *not* be propagated to the individual platform builds.

-IMPORTANT: This plugin works as is with cordova-ios 5 but if you use earlier version of cordova-ios then you need to add the code in the following comment to your CordovaLib/Classes/Public/CDVAppDelegate.m file which was added to your project as part of the cordova-ios ios platform template: https://github.com/apache/cordova-ios/issues/476#issuecomment-460907247

 ### Installation Guides

 - [iOS Guide](docs/ios/README.md)